XHFAJ-FM: History

 During the 2000s, Alfa mostly remained with a CHR format, focusing on rock, pop and hip-hop music.
 From 2006 to early 2009, the station's programming was heavily composed of post-grunge and emo rock alongside the other genres.

-By 2009, after gradually losing audience due to competition with similar stations such as XHDFM-FM, XHSON-FM and XHPOP-FM, it changed its programming to focus on music from the 1990s with few current songs.
+By 2009, after gradually losing audience due to competition with similar stations such as XHDFM-FM, XHSON-FM and XHPOP-FM, it changed its programming to focus on music from the 1990s, with few current songs.

-On January 13, 2010, popular radio host Toño Esquinca, who had a month earlier resigned from XHDFM-FM, moved to Alfa with his show La Muchedumbre, airing every day from 6:00 am to 1:00 pm.
+On January 13, 2010, popular radio host Toño Esquinca, who had a month earlier resigned from XHDFM-FM, moved to Alfa with his show La Muchedumbre, airing every day from 6 am to 1 pm.
 The station's programming was modified to include songs from the 1980s as well, trying to mimick XHDFM's format, but they were gradually phased out.
 During La Muchedumbre, however, it is common for the station to play both English and Spanish classic and alternative rock.
 Also, for a time after the demise of GRC's pop formats, Latin urban music joined Alfa's programming, though it was removed by the end of 2020.

 From November 2012 to January 2014, La Muchedumbre also aired on KXOS (a station then indirectly controlled by Grupo Radio Centro).

 On August 1, 2014, Monterrey's XHMF-FM also adopted the Alfa format, relaying most of XHFAJ's programming but with local advertising.
 Five years later, on September 2, 2019, XHKB-FM in Guadalajara began simulcasting Alfa in the same manner, although it was replaced with the Spanish pop format Planeta a year later.
+On May 18, 2025, XHMF dropped the Alfa simulcast after GRC stopped operating said station.
 The station was also previously relayed in Ciudad Juárez over XHEPR-FM and in Cancún over XHPBCQ-FM.